 Licensed Nurse Assistant Program (LNA)

 This course will prepare the student to apply for Licensed Nurse Assistant (LNA) licensure with the State Board of Nursing.
 The program is targeted to individuals who are interested in an entry-level position in healthcare and immediate employment.
 Official signed verification of immunizations/titers is mandatory and must be presented to the instructor.
 All students must complete a personal interview and screening exam.
+For more information on requirements and registration, click here.
 Class begins Sep 25; $1,920.
 Call 382-1004 for schedule.

 Sat; 8A-5P; Nov 15; 9 Hrs; $250 includes text & certification test.